 It’s the reason why audio skills are so important to master for content creators.

 So how can you learn post-production audio for the content you create?
-What are the fundamentals of the process and how can you improve your skills?
+What are the fundamentals of the post-production process and how can you improve your video and audio editing skills?

 In this article I’ll break down the basics of post-production audio and explain the five key techniques involved.